mac-a-r0ni/liveslak/README.txt

   * Second partition: a 100 MB VFAT partition containing the kernel, initrd and all the other stuff required by syslinux and grub2 to boot Slackware Live Edition.
   * Third partition: a Linux partition taking up all of the remaining space.
 It contains the actual liveslak modules, the persistent live storage and optionally your encrypted homedirectory.
 You can use the remainder of this Linux ext4 filesystem's free space to store anything you like.

-Note that this script is the only supported method of transfering the liveslak ISO content to a USB stick and make that USB stick into a persistent live OS.
+Note that this script extracts the ISO contents to transform a USB stick into into a persistent live OS.
+This is a destructive process, erasing all previously available content on that stick.
 Several 3rd party tools (like multibootusb, rufus, unetbootin) that claim to be able to mix several Live OS'es on a single USB stick and make them all work in a multi-boot setup, are not currently supporting liveslak.
+Ventoy on the other hand, is fully supported by liveslak and therefore your best bet if you don't want to wipe your data off your USB stick.
+As a bonus, the ''isocomp.sh'' script is able to add persistence to a liveslak ISO on a Ventoy boot disk.

 == Mounting a filesystem in an encrypted container ==